 Are you looking for a laughing exercise guide to kick-start your natural laughter and feel better in body, mind and spirit?
 If so you have come to the right place!

-The Laughter Wellness method is a new wellness modality that intentionally puts the energy of laughter into motion to create and sustain positive energies for the body, mind and spirit.
+Laughter Wellness is a complete well-being program that helps its practitioners as much as their clients up-level their life and work with the power of positive energies.
+It works by intentionally putting the energy of laughter into motion to create and sustain positive energies for the body, mind and spirit.

 20-minute demo Laughter Wellness session

 Warming up is a good idea before engaging in any kind of physical exercise, laughter included.
 Here are some options for you to consider:

 - Pretend you are a cat.
 Stretch your muscles in every way they’ll go;

 - Why not dance?
 There are lots of choreographed videos online that you can use to get inspired.
 Start with http://lou.pm/dance;

 - Do the Calcutta laughter (http://lou.pm/calcutta): While pushing downward with both hands (palms facing down) dynamically chant Ho!
 Ho!
 Ha!
 Ha! for 1-2 minutes.
 Stop immediately if you start to feel dizzy;

 - Ask www.google.com for warm-up exercises if you want more standing up ideas (e.g. http://lou.pm/se), or be more specific and ask for seated warm-up exercises (e.g. http://lou.pm/sm.)

 For a gentle workout alternate the laughter and breathing exercises suggested below, either seated, or lying on the floor on your back with knees bent.